vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 Personally, I find URL imports to be complicated and an unnecessary learning curve 😞.
 This feature seems overly complex and doesn't offer significant benefits compared to Node.js imports and the `package.json` approach.

 I mentioned that Deno will try to find package in **JSR** registry first, this is a new alternative to npm registry created by Deno team.
-JSR main feature is security and typescript support.
+JSR main feature is security, transparency and typescript support.

 So what about Bun dependencies? 🤔